Bill Snyder Family Football Stadium

-The stadium has an official seating capacity of 50,000 and is the 8th largest among current Big 12 members.
+The stadium has an official seating capacity of 50,000 and is the eighth-largest among current Big 12 members.
 After new construction in 2013 and 2015, the exterior of two sides of the stadium is clad with limestone, and features towers with decorative limestone battlements – reminiscent of the appearance of the school's old World War I Memorial Stadium.

 History

 Bill Snyder Family Football Stadium opened as KSU Stadium in 1968, with a seating capacity of 35,000.
 It was the replacement for the on-campus Memorial Stadium, which hosted Kansas State football games since 1922 (and is still standing today).
 The first game played at the new stadium was on September 21, 1968 – Kansas State shut out Colorado State 21–0.

 In 1970, 4,000 permanent bleacher seats were added to the east side and 3,000 temporary seats on the west side.
 Also that year, an AstroTurf playing field was installed in place of natural grass.

 Over the next two decades, the stadium received only periodic updates.
 First, the original turf was replaced in 1980 with a product called Superturf, and lights were installed prior to the 1983 season (temporary light standards were brought in for the 1982 game vs. Kansas, which was nationally televised by TBS).
 In 1988, the south end of the stadium was partially enclosed when the new Bramlage Coliseum was completed.
 A large reception room inside the coliseum now overlooks the south end of the stadium.
 Finally, prior to the 1991 season, another new artificial playing surface was installed and the playing field was named Wagner Field for the Dave and Carol Wagner family of Dodge City.

 In 1993, on its 25th anniversary, KSU Stadium saw its first significant permanent addition – a five-level press box and luxury suites on the west side of the field, named the Dev Nelson press box.
-After the 1998 season, the stadium underwent another expansion, a $12.8 million project designed by HOK Sport that added an upper deck on the east grandstands, club seating, and more luxury suites, which increased the official stadium capacity to 50,300.
+After the 1998 season, the stadium underwent another expansion, a $12.8 million project designed by HOK Sport (now Populous) that added an upper deck on the east grandstands, club seating, and more luxury suites, which increased the official stadium capacity to 50,300.
 Prior to the 2002 season, the artificial turf was updated to a more cushioned FieldTurf surface at a cost of $800,000.